Hong Kong shoebox, coffin homes a challenge for new leader

 Li applied two years ago, but with 282,300 people on the waiting list the average wait is 4.7 years.

 Wong Tat-ming, 63, has occupied an even smaller "coffin home" for four years.
-He pays HK$2,400 ($310) a month for a 3-feet by 6-feet (1-meter by 2-meter) compartment crammed with his meager possessions, including a sleeping bag, small color TV and electric fan.
+He pays HK$2,400 ($310) a month for a 3-foot by 6-foot (1-meter by 2-meter) compartment crammed with his meager possessions, including a sleeping bag, small color TV and electric fan.

 His bunk sits beside grimy toilets and a single sink shared by two dozen residents, including a few single women.